taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*...Sorry Mama Bird, I don't follow eSyrup research like you do.
 Why should I care about biofilm?*"**

 Iúna: **"*Because that's the *beginning*.
 Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
-Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive **INFO-SPHERES**?*"**
+Remember how we once talked about synthetic companion creatures, that can act like portable, non-invasive **INFO-SPHERES**?*"**

-Tahoe: **"*...yes...?*"**
+Tahoe: **"*Yeah, but didn't we decide it wasn't possible?*"**

 Iúna: **"It's possible now. *If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
-And if creating and interacting with these creatures is part of our religious practice...*"**
+And if building these creatures is part of our religious practice...*"**

 Iúna: **"*...then we have much stronger grounds to deny oversight by Space Consortium, or any national government!*"**